• Skip to primary navigation

 4. Lüneburg

 A town known for salt mining may not sound like a great day out, but the town of Lüneburg is actually adorable and loaded with character.
-On a day tour from Hamburg you’ll have plenty of time to get to know Lüneburg and its reliance on “white gold”, a.k.a. salt.
-Exploring the town you’ll find many gorgeous half-timbered and gabled houses along its cobblestone streets and lining the Am Sande square.
-However, there are parts of town where the buildings are actually sinking as they were built over the town’s salt deposits which have since been hollowed out.
-You can learn more about the town’s history at the Lüneburg Museum and at the German Salt Museum over where the saltworks once stood.
+On a day tour from Hamburg you’ll have plenty of time to get to know Lüneburg and its reliance on “white gold,” aka salt.
+Exploring the town, you’ll find many gorgeous half-timbered and gabled houses along its cobblestone streets and lining the Am Sande square.
+However, there are parts of town where the buildings are actually sinking as they were built over the town’s salt deposits, which have since been hollowed out.
+You can learn more about the town’s history at the Lüneburg Museum and at the German Salt Museum, over which the saltworks once stood.
 Be sure to also take a stroll along the riverfront to see the old crane that rests by the harbor.

-Getting there: Frequent trains make the journey from Hamburg to Lüneburg, with the trip taking between 30 minutes and 1 hour depending on whether it’s an intercity or regional train.
+Getting there: Frequent trains make the journey from Hamburg to Lüneburg, with the trip taking between 30 minutes and one hour depending on whether it’s an intercity or regional train.

 5. Altes Land

-Altes Land, home to various orchards, fields, and meadows, is one of the more popular things to see in Germany outside of Hamburg thanks to its simpler rustic atmosphere.
+Altes Land, home to various orchards, fields, and meadows, is one of the more popular areas to see in Germany outside of Hamburg thanks to its simpler rustic atmosphere.
 Visiting Altes Land allows you a chance to explore the German countryside and hop between small villages, surrounded by groves of apples, pears, and cherries.
 Altes Land is particularly magical during springtime when the fruit trees are in blossom, while harvest time in autumn leads to plenty of delicious fresh produce.
-But don’t worry, you’ll find that the region’s cafes are well stocked with fruity baked goods year-round, so there’s little chance of missing out.
+Regardless of the time, however, you’ll find that the region’s cafés are well stocked with fruity baked goods year-round, so there’s little chance of missing out.

-Getting there: There are train and bus connections that can take you to Altes Land from Hamburg, with the trip taking around 1 ½ hours.
-However, to properly experience the region you’re much better off visiting by car so you can easily get around.
+Getting there: There are train and bus connections that can take you to Altes Land from Hamburg, with the trip taking around 1.5 hours.
+That said, to properly experience the region you’re much better off visiting by car so that you can easily get around.

 Beach with lifeguard tower of the DLRG in Travemuende at the Baltic Sea